FoldingText/foldingtext.github.com/sdk/themes/index.md

 2. Click the SDK Runner's "Run Editor" link and then click the "Inspector" toolbar item to view the editor's HTML DOM structure so you know what you can style.

-3. Click the SDK Runner's "SDK Sources" link to reveal the sources folder.
-And then browse to sources > "foldingtext.less.template" to view the default styling rules.
+3. Click the SDK Runner's "SDK Sources" link to reveal the "sdk" folder.
+And then look at the ".less" files in the "sources" folder to see the default style rules that are used.

 4. Ask questions in the [Extensions](http://support.foldingtext.com/discussions/extensions) support forum.